 Email: ghada at cs.columbia.edu

 I am a PhD candidate in the Cryptography Lab at the Computer Science Department, Columbia University.
 I am fortunate to be advised by Allison Bishop (IEX and Cryptography lab at Columbia), Tal Malkin (Cryptography lab at Columbia), and Justin Cappos (Secure Systems Lab at NYU).

 Before joining Columbia I spent my first year in the PhD at University of Notre Dame, Department of Computer Science and Engineering, where I was advised by Marina Blanton.

 Research Interest -

-I am interested in theory and applied cryptography, security, and distributed computing.
+I am interested in theory and applied cryptography, security, and distributed systems.
 I work on interdisciplinary projects that combine knowledge from various fields toward the design of secure systems and protocols.

 Projects and Publications -

 My current projects are related to cryptocurrencies, secure multiparty computation, and basing cryptography on biological assumptions.